christc4/web/sites/handbook.avsbq.org/cs/programming/index.md

 - Boilerplate
 	- code that *has* to be included in many places with little or no variation. when using such languages programmers must write lots of _boilerplate_ to accomplish minor goals

+- Buffer
+	- memory used as temporary location for data in programs

+### _h_

+- Hashmap
+	- data structure that pairs key to values

 ### _l_

 - Linter